sppalkia/sppalkia.github.io/_includes/text/intro.md

-I recently graduated from UC Berkeley with a degree in Electrical Engineering and Computer Science.
-In September 2015, I will begin pursuing a Ph.D. at the Massachusetts Institute of Technology.
+I recently finished my undergrad at UC Berkeley with a degree in Electrical Engineering and Computer Science.
+In September 2015, I will begin pursuing a Ph.D. at the Massachusetts Institute of Technology, supported by the Jacobs Presidential Fellowship.